-This Since the acquisition of the former Hotel site in St Helier, the Trust has capitalised the costs associated with permissions and developments of the building. has been included as an Asset Under Construction at cost.
 The properties known as Bas Du Mont, Le Benefice and Clos des Charmes were revalued in June 2021 by Jones Lang La Salle, while the properties known as Les Freres and Ed le Quesne House were revalued in August 2018 by D2 Real Estate.
-The trustees consider the values to remain appropriate as at 30 June 2022.
-Seaton Place has been revalued by the trustees at 30 June 2022.
+The trustees consider the values to remain appropriate as at 30 June 2023 and they consider the value to remain appropriate as at 30 June 2023.
 All valuations have used the EUV-SH method.
+Venetia House became operational during 2023 and was revalued at 30 June 2023 by Maillard & Co.